CodePath-App-JASJ/Fridgy/README.md

 * Detail
     * (Read/GET) User can view recipe details

-- [Add list of network requests by screen ]
-- [Create basic snippets for each Parse network request]
+- TODO: [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]